fatboy72/prozerspanung/wp-content/plugins/wp-google-map-plugin/readme.txt

 * Display physical maps based on terrain information.
 * A Cross Browser Compatible plugin.
 Fully tested on IE8, IE9, IE10 and all major browsers
 * Enable visual refresh on any Google Map at a button’s click.
-* No need of any Google API key.
-Based on API Version 3.
 * Fully Responsive.
 Tested on real devices.
 * Display one infowindow at a time.
 * Multi-lingual Supported.